mancusi/react-diff-viewer/README.md

-# NOTE: This is a fork of Pranesh Ravi's react-diff-viewer with updated @emotion/* dependencies.
+# NOTE: This is a fork of Pranesh Ravi's react-diff-viewer with a few changes listed below
+Forked Changes:
+- Emotion has been updated to 11 using @emotion/* dependencies.
+- Webpack and related dependencies have been updated to support webpack 5.
+- Supports passing in a custom emotion instance rather setting up a new instance every time.

 <p align="center">
   <img src='https://i.ibb.co/DKrGhVQ/Frame-1-1.png' width="100%" alt='React Diff Viewer' />